BBC says obtained full copy of post-Brexit trade deal | Business

 BBC says obtained full copy of post-Brexit trade deal

-The BBC said on Friday it obtained the full copy of the post-Brexit trade deal reached by the United Kingdom and the European Union, noting that it went beyond the EU's trade accord with Canada.
+The post-Brexit trade deal reached by the United Kingdom and the European Union goes beyond the EU's so-called "Canada-style" trade accord, the BBC said on Friday, citing what it said was a full copy of the accord.

 The BBC report added that at first look, the full post-Brexit text went beyond a so-called "Canada-style" deal.
 One annex revealed a late compromise on electric cars, the BBC reported.
 The EU had sought to offer tariff-free access only to those British cars made mostly with European parts.
 That will now be phased in over six years, but is less generous than the UK had requested, the BBC said.